Golf-U.S. Open snippets from first round at Erin Hills

-June 15 Following are some snippets from the opening round of the U.S. Open on Thursday.
+June 15 (Reuters) - Following are some snippets from the opening round of the U.S. Open on Thursday.

 American Jamie Lovemark, who shot a three-under 69 after watching a blimp crash to the ground.